JuicyPasta/Claymore-No-Fee-Proxy/README.md

 Yes, the claymore software take the fee from ETH mining only.

 ### How can I check if it works?
-Read the Stratum proxy output.
+Read the window output.
 You can also check your pool stats, but some pool ignore small mining time if it did not find a share.
 But it mines for you !

 ### Claymore warns me something about local proxy...
 Do not worry, Claymore check the pool's IP to avoid local proxies, because it can cause stale shares.
 In our case, the proxy is on the same computer so the lag is trivial.
 Personally, I never had any stale shares.